jzendo/promise-accessory/README.md

 ```

-## Tell me what your think
+## Tell me what's next

-What util is it should include ?
+What util is it should include?